anshuldante/ai-ds-ml-Theory/machine-learning-and-ai-foundations-classification-modeling/readme.md

 * ### Importance of Binary Classification

   * There are two famous myths regarding classification:
-  * Each usecase = One best Algorithm, and if we define the problem properly, we'll kno which one to use.
-In general, this is a one-to-many relation between the problems and the solutions.
+  * Each usecase = One best Algorithm and if we define the problem properly, we'll know which one to use.
+In general, there is a one-to-many relation between problems and their solutions.
   * The goal of projects is one model.
 In real world usecases, we generally have multiple models sending info back and forth to make the final decision.
   * Binary classifiers play a role in all predictive analytics projects.